 The Z390 ROG Maximus XI Apex is designed with high performance and overclocking in mind.
 With Enhanced Extreme Engine Digi+, dual ProCool 8-pin power connectors and optimized 2-DIMM memory-trace layout for DDR4 4800MHz+ overclocking support, the ROG Maximus XI Apex is truly an overclockers dream.
 However, in an age where you can get excellent performance and overclocking out of more budget-oriented boards, is something along the Apex worth getting for the average enthusiast.
 Or is it a case where you end up paying for features you may never use?
 We put the ROG Maximus Apex through our suite of benchmarks to try and answer that very question.

-Product Name/Link to Website: Z390 ROG Maximus XI Apex
+Product Name and Website: Z390 ROG Maximus XI Apex

 The front of the box for the ASUS ROG Maximus XI Apex has the Republic of Gamers eye logo on the top right-hand corner followed by several badges representing features of the motherboard.
 These badges include AURA Sync compatibility, AMD Crossfire technology, Nvidia SLI, Intel Optane support, Intel’s Z390 Chipset, Intel Core Processors and double capacity DIMMs.

 The back of the box has ample amounts of information about the Maximus XI Apex.
 In the center, there is an image of the actual motherboard and an angled side image of the I/O. On either side of the depictions, you’ll find the full specifications of the Z390 Maximus XI Apex.
 Across the top, there are images of a few of the main features of the Z390 Maximus XI Apex.
 These included the DIMM.2 card with heat sinks, WiFi, an integrated I/O shield and the Extreme Engine DIGI+.